My Story infection episodes, but they were sporadic.

 Navigating Treatment and Next Steps

-The next step in my treatment is to treat the vulvitis.
+The next check step in my treatment is to treat the vulvitis.
 I hope the burning sensations will pass.
 I’ll take more ovules with lactobacilli.
 Then, I’ll take a vaginal swab to check the flora.
 Finally, I’ll return to the gynaecologist for an HPV Pap test and Ureaplasma check-up.

 I also read on the forum about pelvic contractures, but I don’t know if I suffer from them.